bigxxby/mobydev-gin/README.md

 ## General Notes:
-All routes prefixed with /api require authentication using a middleware.
-You must include a valid authentication token in the request headers.
+You must include a valid authentication token in the request headers if its a route that require admin privilege or user auth.
 Admin routes are indicated where only administrators have access.
 Admin token saved in local storage after login.